Plymouth Sod Installation Services

 Plymouth Building Department Requirements for Grading Permits & Site Plan Approvals

-Grading permits are typically required for projects involving more than 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
-Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and are subject to engineering review.
+Grading permits are typically required for projects involving 50–100 cubic yards of cut or fill, or grade changes exceeding two feet.
+Site plan submissions must include existing and proposed contours at two-foot intervals, drainage calculations, and undergo engineering review.
 Zoning compliance is critical, including setback maintenance, maximum slope of 33% (3:1), and impervious surface limits.
 Homeowners’ association (HOA) coordination may also be necessary.
-Inspections include as-built surveys, compaction testing, irrigation system functionality, and a certificate of completion.
+Inspection procedures involve as-built surveys, compaction testing, irrigation system functionality checks, and issuance of a certificate of completion upon satisfactory review.

 Plymouth Building Department